The population of the Central Coast is forecast to grow by 22% to 415,000 residents by 2036.

 The NSW Government’s vision for the Central Coast is to deliver the infrastructure, housing and jobs needed to cater for future population growth and to create vibrant, liveable, connected urban centres with green spaces and protected biodiversity.

-The Department of Planning and Environment is undertaking strategic conservation planning on the Central Coast to balance growth with the protection of biodiversity at a landscape scale.
+The Department is undertaking strategic conservation planning on the Central Coast to balance growth with the protection of biodiversity at a landscape scale.

 This conservation planning exercise will provide an enduring conservation legacy for the Central Coast.

 Strategic conservation planning will be undertaken within the entire Central Coast region.
 It will include an assessment of impacts on biodiversity of the future major urban release areas and employment lands on the Central Coast.

 A thriving, liveable Central Coast must include a place for the area’s many native plants and animals.
 The unique natural environment is one of the key reasons people choose to live in and visit the region.

 Strategic conservation planning will identify the most important biodiversity areas and establish a package of measures to protect these values and offset any biodiversity impacts, on a region-wide basis.